Zbot21/zcoinbase/README.md

 ## Using

-zcoibase is hosted on PiPy, so the easiest way to get started is to run:
+zcoibase is hosted on PyPI, so the easiest way to get started is to run:
 `pip install zcoinbase`

 ### Examples